Introduction

 - firmware status and roadmap

-It does not publish the full manufacturing package, editable board sources, or other production-critical implementation details.
+It does not publish the full manufacturing package, editable board sources, or other production-critical implementation files.

 Intended Audience